Jewish Cemetery for Family Search

 Jewish Cemetery, be sure to look here when doing your family search.
 Here is a religious cemetery as well as an ethnic cemetery.

-This Cemetery is the same as any other cemetery, it is for the burial of the dead and it has other qualities that are not found in a Christian cemetery.
+A Jewish Cemetery is the same as any other cemetery, it is for the burial of the dead and it has other qualities the are not found in a christian cemetery.
 The cemetery is considered to be sacred ground and the ground where the dead are buried should never be disturbed.